 - Petite stature (below the fifth percentile).

-Please contact us and make an appointment if your child exhibits any of these symptoms.
+Please contact us and make an appointment if your child exhibits any of the above symptoms.

 How are Bow Legs Identified?

 One of our specialists will perform a physical exam and inquire about his or her medical history.
-However, if your child is under the age of two, additional tests will not normally be needed.
+However, if your child is under the age of two, doctors normally will not request additional tests.
 Rather, we will want to keep an eye on the bowing and ensure that it resolves on its own as your child grows.
 If your child is over the age of two, our doctors may measure his or her legs and observe him or her walking.
 We may order imaging tests like X-rays to look at the bones in your child’s legs and knees.
 To determine whether a disorder like rickets is the source of the bow legs, we may request blood testing.
 We are pediatric orthopedic specialists; so rest assured we know kids and you will get the very best of care for your child.

 Can Doctors Correct Bow Legs?